-13 This treaty does not establish specific limits on the taxes but rather specifies which country has jurisdiction to impose taxes.
+12 This treaty does not establish specific limits on the taxes but rather specifies which country has jurisdiction to impose taxes.

-14 In Denmark, the tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.
-Note that in Argentina dividend distribution is generally not subject to tax.
+13 The tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.